A Guide To The Inspection Contingency

 Home Buying - 4-minute read

 A mortgage contingency is a clause that sets up certain conditions for a real estate transaction.
-Learn how this protects both home buyers and sellers.
+Learn how this can protect both home buyers and home.

 What Is An Appraisal Contingency?

 An appraisal contingency can give home buyers peace of mind about the purchase price of a new home.
 Learn how appraisal contingencies work, and if you need one.